SimplifyJobs/Summer2025-Internships/.github/README-scripts.md

 ## Github action

 The github action is responsible for adding new contributions and edits to `listings.json`
-> Note that it does not directly edit any README files.
-Only the listings.json file.
+> Note that it does not directly edit any README files, only the listings.json file.

 The github action runs every time a new label is added to an issue.
 However, it skips every run except for those where the label added is the "approved" label.

 In `.github/workflows/actions.yml`, you will find the github action.
 Here is what each step is accomplishing: